treblat/Active-Directory-Lab/README.md

-# Active Directory Home Lab
+# Active Directory Home Lab + Hardening

 ## Objective
 The purpose of this lab was to build a small enterprise-style Active Directory environment, configure windows server, setup users/OU's, and create, modify, and assign GPO's.